Arthur Olsen Student Research Symposium

 Saturday, April 6, 2019

-The Arthur Olsen Student Research Symposium, a gathering that fosters and celebrates student research, will be held on Saturday, April 6, in Hamre Recital Hall and the Humanities Center.
-Presentations will showcase student work from departments across campus.
+The Arthur Olsen Student Research Symposium, a gathering that fosters and celebrates student research, was held on Saturday, April 6, in Hamre Recital Hall and the Humanities Center.
+Presentations showcased student work from departments across campus.

 About the Symposium